Accountability & reporting

 Agency Census Reports

-Commonwealth Child Safe Framework – 2023 Statement of Compliance
+Commonwealth Child Safe Framework – 2024 Statement of Compliance

 The Office of the Commonwealth Ombudsman (‘the Office’) is committed to ensuring the safety and wellbeing of children and young people.
 We seek to create and maintain behaviours, practices and an organisational culture that acknowledges the importance of child safety and wellbeing.
-In line with the Commonwealth Child Safe Framework (‘the Framework’), the Office has undertaken a child safety risk assessment for 2023 and determined the risk as low to medium.
-The assessment identified that the measures implemented to mitigate risks are appropriate.

 The Office’s functions occasionally involve direct contact with children.
 Where there are interactions, they are likely to be brief, incidental to interactions with adults, and/or undertaken in a public environment or under the supervision of other people.
 Most interactions with or about children occur in the performance of the following functions:

-• Handling complaints made by children, or on behalf of a child by a parent or guardian
+- Handling complaints made by children, or on behalf of a child by a parent or guardian

-• Visiting children in detention as the Independent Visitor for Children
+- Visiting children in detention as the Independent Visitor for Children

-• Undertaking community engagement activities.
+- Undertaking community engagement activities.

 The Office is committed to continuously improving its practices and policies to ensure a safe environment for children.
 We have adopted the 10 National Principles for Child Safe Organisations and have made available to staff the training module on the Commonwealth Child Safe Framework.
-The Office also has rigorous pre-employment screening procedures which may include a security clearance assessment and, depending on the duties undertaken, a Working with Childrens Check in the relevant jurisdiction.
+The Office also has rigorous pre-employment screening procedures which may include a security clearance assessment and, depending on the duties undertaken, a Working with Children Check in the relevant jurisdiction.